White-Hat Link Building: Definition, Rules, and Examples

 • Broken link reclamation:

 Broken links are previously existing backlinks that are now lost or broken and need to be found and reclaimed.
-You can use your off-page SEO tools to find these broken links that should lead back to your site and email the sites to let them know the link is broken.
+You can use your off-page SEO tools to identify broken links that should point back to your site, and email the sites to let them know the link is broken.
 Ask them to replace the old links with the new ones and regain link value.

 It offers an easy-to-use platform for submitting your content to media outlets like Forbes, Entrepreneur, Inc., The Huffington Post, Mashable and more.